aruship4/recipe-project/README.md

 Since the p-value is **greater** than 0.05, we **fail to reject** the null hypothesis.
 This suggests that high-protein recipes do not receive higher average ratings compared to low-protein recipes.

-Visualization

-We created a box plot comparing the distribution of average ratings for high-protein vs. low-protein recipes.
-The plot shows the spread of ratings and any noticeable differences in median ratings between the two groups.

 ## Prediction Problem